On the probability of generating invariably a finite simple group: Classical groups of bounded rank

 \subsection{Definition of the set $A_b$}

 Assume our finite classical group has natural module $V$ of dimension $n\geq 2$, defined over the field with $q^u$ elements, with $u=2$ in case of unitary groups, and $u=1$ otherwise.
 In view of Theorem \ref{main_psl_2}, we can also assume $n\geq 3$ (although this will not be relevant for the argument).
-In light of various isomorphisms between groups of small rank, we assume $n\geq 3$ for unitary groups, $n\geq 4$ for symplectic groups and $n\geq 7$ for orthogonal groups.
+In light of various isomorphisms between groups of small rank (see, for example, \cite[Proposition 2.9.1]{KL}), we assume $n\geq 3$ for unitary groups, $n\geq 4$ for symplectic groups and $n\geq 7$ for orthogonal groups.
 Recall also that, for orthogonal groups, if $n$ is odd we have $q$ odd.

 We define $A_b$ as the set of elements appearing in Table \ref{table_bounded_rank}.
 More precisely, each element $x\in A_b$ is semisimple, and the corresponding entry in the table denotes the conjugacy class of a maximal torus containing $x$.
+(For the element $x_1$ in $\Omega^+_{2m}(q)$ with $m\geq 4$ even, see the convention in (v) of Subsection \ref{subsec:maximal_tori}.)

 Of course, the torus alone does not determine uniquely the element (not even its order).

 We require that the element $x$ has the following order on each irreducible fixed space.
 For convenience we will identify the spaces with the corresponding parts of the partition, as explained above.

 We deal separately with linear and unitary groups, as we need to take care of the determinant.
 In $\SL_n(q)$, $x_1$ has order $(q^n-1)/(q-1)$, and $x_2$ has order $q^{n-1}-1$.
 In $\SU_n(q)$, $x_1$ has order $(q^n+1)/(q+1)$ for $n$ odd, and order $(q^n-1)/(q+1)$ for $n$ even; while $x_2$ has order $q^{n-1}-1$ for $n$ odd, and order $q^{n-1}+1$ for $n$ even.